 /etc/supervisor/conf.d.
 Below is an example of that configuration file (which must be named with

 command = jupyter notebook --no-browser --config=/path/to/config

 user = ubuntu # or whoever

 redirect_stderr = true

 After saving the configuration file to the directory

-supervisor to read the configuration file and start the program:
+supervisor to read in the configuration file and kickstart the program:

 $ sudo supervisorctl reread

 $ sudo supervisorctl status # Check if Jupyter is running